JanosVargaBME/DriveClientApp/README.md

-# In Progress....

-## DriveClient application for the homework of "Client Side Technologies" subject in the Second semester of 2021/22
+# DriveClient application for the homework of "Client Side Technologies" subject in the Second semester of 2021/22

 ### Description

-Making a Google drive like desktop and mobile client, for Google Drive.
+Making a DropBox like desktop and mobile client, for DropBox API.

 ### Used technologies

 Xamarin
-Google Drive's API
+DropBox's API

-### GoogleDrive test login
+### DropBox gmail test login

 - email: 	`drive.test.xamarin@gmail.com`
 - password:	`asdQWE123Xam`